rioualen/gene-regulation/doc/tutorials.rst

 Genome size should be filled in, as well as the sequencing type:
 "se" for single-end data, and "pe" for paired-ends data.
-In the case of paired-ends data, suffixes should be mentioned and should match the filenames.
+In the case of paired-ends data, suffixes (parameter "strands") should be mentioned and should match the filenames (minus the "_").

 The minimum of configuration should look like this: